 m KES servers but only

 1 central KMS.
-The most simple
+The most simple setup consists of

 1 MinIO server or cluster talking to